khiner/flowgrid/README.md

 I eventually hope to use FlowGrid to create artful/(self-)educational/useful interactive audiovisual programs.

-However, I am currently focused on making FlowGrid a development and debugging environment specialized to the needs of developing FlowGrid (yo dawg).
+At this early stage, however, I'm currently focused on making FlowGrid a development and debugging environment specialized to the needs of developing the FlowGrid application itself.

+I'm prioritizing features that will make it easier to get things done - meta-features rather than domain-features.
-This is because any feature that increases overall development velocity will have a greater impact on total development time the earlier it is done.
+My rational for this approach is that any feature which increases development velocity will have a greater impact on reducing the total development time the earlier it's done.

 ## Current development goals